Nelson19so/Django-Api/README.md

 # Django-Api
-Created a back-end django api that servers to the front
+Created a back-end django api that serves data to the client side of an app.